phoenix2718/ds3_getting_and_cleaning_data/cookbook.md

 * length : 10299

 ## data_merged_ms
-The data set that is extracted from data_merged by selecting every column which stands for mean or standard deviation
+The data frame that is extracted from data_merged by selecting every column which stands for mean or standard deviation
 * class : data.frame
 * dim : 10299 x 68